NJ-Barrett/Antarctic_echinoderm_osmolytes/README.md

 4. MET numbers are used to identify features, rather than annotation names, to allow unknowns (which may be significant) to be included in the stats.
 This also allows unbiased analysis.

-5. "OV_filtered" sheet is the filtered 121 metabolite peak value data matrix
+5. "OV_filtered" sheet is the filtered 121 metabolite peak value data

-6. "SN_filtered" sheet is the filtered 121 metabolte peak vale data matrix
+6. "SN_filtered" sheet is the filtered 121 metabolite peak value data